Floorp-Projects/Floorp/js/src/doc/Debugger/Debugger.Object.md

     always equal to `obj.script.isAsyncFunction`, assuming `obj.script` is a `Debugger.Script`.)

+`isClassConstructor`
+:   If the referent is a debuggee function, returns `true` if the referent is a class,
+    or false if it is some other sort of function.
+If the referent is not a debuggee function, or not a function at all, this is `undefined`.
+(This is always equal to `obj.script.isClassConstructor`, assuming `obj.script` is a `Debugger.Script`.)

 `isPromise`
 :   `true` if the referent is a Promise; `false` otherwise.